easonyang1996/CS-CO/README.md

               |____fff.png
 ```

-Then, please get into `./data_preprocess/` and do stain separation on training and test set separately by running:
+Then, please go to `./data_preprocess/` and do stain separation on training and test set separately by running:

 ```
-python H_H_prime_generate.py
+python3 H_H_prime_generate.py
 ```

-**Step 2** Train the model.
+**2. ** Training.

 The training of the proposed CS-CO contains two stages.
-Please get into `./train/`
+Please go to `./train/`

 At the first stage, cross-stain prediction can be done by running: